sl5net/SL5-aura-service/README_Ubuntu_Draft.md

 ## Configuration

-The system consists of two scripts: the background service and the AutoKey trigger.
+The system consists of two parts: the background service script and the AutoKey trigger.

 ### Part A: The Background Service Script